kuanwen-C/Diabetes-prediction-and-diet-suggestions-app-using-Random-Forest/README.md

 ------------------------------------
 # Note

-1. The .png pictures and csv should be put under the same folder as the code file.
+1. The image folder and .csv file should be put under the same folder as the code file.
 2. The ML training dataset comes from   https://www.kaggle.com/datasets/akshaydattatraykhare/diabetes-dataset

 ---------------------------------------------------------------------------------------------------------------------------------------------